SussexUCU/USS/data/break_even_discount_rates/README.md

 ## Method for 2017 and 2020

-Use cashflows for 2017 and 2020 (both provided by USS) and the USS provided discount rates to calculate the TP Liabilites and check they agree within 1% of the USS calculated deficit.
+Use cashflows for 2017 and 2020 (both provided by USS) and the USS provided discount rates to calculate the TP Liabilites and check they agree within 1% of the USS calculated TP Liabilities.
 Then use the same calculation to find a 2 d.p. discount rate percentage that produces the smallest surplus possible.

 ## Method for 2018 and 2021

 Use the cashflows for 2017 (both provided by USS) but add the 1-year projected cashflows (USS use these to calculat the Future Service Costs).
 There is a problem that the first year of cashflows includes regular DB pension paymenst plus lumpsumps and disability/death in service.
 So some unknown fraction of the first year of payments will have been paid during 2017 and 2020 respectively.
-To estimate this fraction find the fraction of y1 cashflows that produce reproduce the USS calcluated TP liabiliites within 1% of the USS calculated deficit.
+To estimate this fraction find the fraction of y1 cashflows that reproduce the USS calcluated TP liabiliites within 1%.
 This esimate is 0.6.
 Use this same calculation to find a 2 d.p. discount rate percentage that produces the smallest surplus possible.

 ## Links to google sheets of calculations